JustANothing/python-aria-mirror-bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ydnear/python-aria-mirror-bot)

+# Before deoploying in heroku follow this step firts

+- first download Termux on Playstore

+- termux-setup-storage first

+- cd / sdcard

+Note: the sdcard that is meant here is your cellphone's internal storage

+- pkg install git

+- git clone <Your aria repo link> "ariatg"

+- cd ariatg

+- pkg install python

+- pip3 install -r requirements-cli.txt

+- First download the secret.json file
+- If you rename it, it will be credentials.json continue to save it in / sdcard / ariatg

+- python3 generate_drive_token.py
+(follow the directions in termux)

+- Try opening the .gitignore in the ariatg folder or you can use nano .gitignore

+- delete the * .pickle line

+- to termux again

+- git config --global user.email "you@example.com" (fill in github email without the " )

+- git config --global user.name "Your Name" (fill in your github username without the " )

+- git add --all && git commit -asm "add creds"

+- git push -u origin master

+- just deployed to Heroku

 # How to deploy?
 Deploying is pretty much straight forward and is divided into several steps as follows:
 ## Installing requirements